To the Creature Family,

 Our hope is not that people will look at Creature today and say, “They reacted well.”
 Our hope is far bigger than that.
-It is that people will look at Creature in 10 years and say, “Wow, they responded well, they effected real change, and they are on the right path to lead for the future.”
+It is that people will look at Creature in 10 years and say, “They responded well.
+They effected real change, and they are on the right path to lead for the future.”
 Therefore, we are going to take a minute to listen and think, to ensure that this does not become a stagnant point in our company’s history, but rather a turning point in our company’s legacy.
 It is not about crafting a good external statement; it is about crafting a great internal change.

-I would be remiss to not acknowledge one point that Life made, which was also echoed by all the other community leaders whom I spoke to this week.
-He said, “Creature did not need this moment to put you all in motion.
-You all have been doing great work in the community already through your impact programs, don’t forget that.
+I would be remiss to not acknowledge one point that Life made, which was also echoed by all the other community leaders to whom I spoke this week.
+He said, “Creature did not need this moment to put you in motion.
+You have been doing great work in the community already through your impact programs.
+Don’t forget that.
 Right now, many companies are trying to craft a message and develop a plan about how to get involved in their communities.
 You all are a step ahead.
 Just continue down that path, share your model with other companies, and continue to get better.”
 We can recognize how far we must go, while acknowledging the work that has been accomplished.